 Your costs will vary depending on the program you choose, but you should expect books and supplies to be a significant expense.
 Career and Technical Education programs may also require tools or uniforms.
-Contact the Barnes and Noble bookstore or the Admissions Office for more detailed information.
+Contact the Barnes and Noble bookstore for more detailed information.